 I have experienced counselling myself and felt the benefits in all areas of my life, and I have also witnessed many other people grow through the experience.

-I have worked with adults for years - initially through support roles within the public and voluntary sector such as Women's Aid, Solent Mind, NHS Adult Mental Health and Cruse Bereavement Care.
+I have worked with adults for many years - initially through support roles within the public and voluntary sector such as Women's Aid, Solent Mind, Bereavement Services, Adult Mental Health and Cruse Bereavement Care.

-I have been a counsellor since 2011, and I continue to work with adults affected by bereavement, grief, domestic abuse and mental health issues.
+I have been a counsellor since 2011, and I continue to work with adults affected by bereavement, loss, domestic abuse and mental health issues.

-I have both personal insight and professional knowledge of autism, and I support individuals on the autism spectrum and parents of children on the autism spectrum.
+I have both personal insight and professional knowledge of autism, and I support individuals on the autism spectrum, and parents of children suspected of or diagnosed with autism.